NREL/OpenStudio-user-documentation/docs/next_steps/creating_your_model.md

  *Above: Select a component and adjust the controller, by hitting the dial icon on the "Edit" tab on the right panel.*

 The __controls view__ is only available for the air loops.
-With an air loop selected in “Layout” view you can switched to “Control” view.
+With an air loop selected in "Layout" view you can switched to "Control" view.

 In this view you can edit the time of operation, night cycle, supply air temperature, and mechanical ventilation.